wp-plugins/photoshow/README.txt

 *  Allows search for images in the WordPress media library, or external images repositories
 *  Allows to display the images separately or as part of a gallery
 *  Reduces the bandwidth consumption of your server using images hosted in external servers
+*  Allows insert the gallery in the website's sidebar.

 The base plugin, available for free from the WordPress Plugin Directory, has all the features needed for search, and insert, images in the website's articles.